 Turner Prize-nominated artists Ciara Phillips and Marvin Gaye Chetwynd have exhibits up for loan as well as artists from around the globe.
 A number of pieces have also been created by DMU Fine Art and Design Crafts students and the 57 pieces include paintings, sculptures and video installations.

-The Art Lending Library was officially opened last night when a band and flag bearees marched past the city's Jubilee Square and through the campus.
+The Art Lending Library was officially opened last night when a band and flag bearers marched past the city's Jubilee Square and through the campus.

 Be inspired.
 Come to the next DMU Open Day